 Cheap winter getaways

-Here are 20 places where a fun weekend costs $100 or less.
+Here are 20 places where a fun weekend is easy on the wallet.

 © Beth Gauper